jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/reports/project-report.md

 #### Monitor Point Stability

-### Analysis Type
+### Postprocessing
 <!--
-* is this a transient simulation or indicate the residuals and monitor points a transient behaviour -->
+* explain the pictures and values you use to explain the flow behavior
+* do not explain the flow.
+This should be done in the next chapter -->

-### Numerical Confidence
+### Simulation Confidence
 <!--
 * how exact, do you think, are the calculation results
 * how big are the changes in the result, when you change the setup